 Applying for a PIC is free.
 You can either:

-If you choose to fill in the form, sent it to:
+If you choose to fill in the form, you can:

-If you have any questions or need help you can contact a regional livestock biosecurity officer at Animal Biosecurity.
+If you have any questions or need help, you can contact a regional livestock biosecurity officer.

 You can search for a PIC to find the code for someone else's property in the NT.